Rule 4757-29-01 | Marriage and family therapy supervision.

 (3) Training supervisees may not choose a supervisor who is a family member.

 (4) Supervised marriage and family therapist experience obtained out of state may count toward the supervised experience requirement.
 Applicants shall request such consideration in writing from the marriage and family therapist professional standards committee.
-Supervisees presenting supervision experience from another state shall provide documentation that the supervisor is equivalent to the requirements of paragraph (C)(1)(a) or (C)(1)(b) of this rule and shall provide the vita/resume of their supervisors to demonstrate that their supervisors are licensed to supervise the diagnosis and treatment of mental and emotional disorders and thus are acceptable to the board.
+Supervisees presenting supervision experience from another state shall provide documentation that the supervisor is equivalent to the requirements of paragraph (C)(1)(a) or (C)(1)(b) of this rule.

 (D) Documentation of training supervision: